House-of-Cardano/cardano-millions-testnet/README.md

 \dt
 ```

 I ran this second synchronising command detached, in a tmux session.
-To fully synchronise the db to the node took approximately 08:51 **XXX NEED TO COMPLETE XXX**
+Fully synchronising the cardano-db-sync to the cardano-node took over 10 hours.

 Once up and running, there are a number of "ready made" queries that you can run, which can be found at https://github.com/input-output-hk/cardano-db-sync/blob/master/doc/interesting-queries.md, and details on the various tables can be found at https://github.com/input-output-hk/cardano-db-sync/blob/master/doc/schema.md